-We will administer a SARS CoV2 lateral flow test (nasal swab), to check for asymptomatic COVID-19 infection (we will provide this).
+If you have symptoms which may be caused by COVID-19 (e.g. new cough, fever, or other cold-like symptoms) we will administer a SARS CoV2 lateral flow test (nasal swab), to check for COVID-19 infection.

 KLH or placebo administration